liuxiyang641/HKGN/README.md

 # Heterogeneous Graph Neural Network with Hypernetworks for Knowledge Graph Embedding

 ## Overview
-The source code for **HKGN: Heterogeneous Graph Neural Network with Hypernetworks for Knowledge Graph Embedding**.
+The source code for **HKGN: Heterogeneous Graph Neural Network with Hypernetworks for Knowledge Graph Embedding ISWC 22**.

 ```
 ├── model